Über den Tellerrand

-Über den Tellerrand is a nonprofit organization engaged in the integration of refugees.
+Über den Tellerrand e.
+V. is a nonprofit organization engaged in the integration of refugees.
 The headquarters of the organization is in Berlin, Germany.
 It was founded in April 2014.
 The main focus of the organization is to have citizens and refugees live and work together side by side with each side learning from the others.
 In July 2017 the organization was active in 25 cities in Germany, Austria, Switzerland and the Netherlands.

 The German name, Über den Tellerrand, literally means "Beyond the Edge of the Plate".
 It is a German expression, meaning roughly "beyond the horizon."
 It is especially relevant for a program that deals with bringing people together through food.

 In addition to the Berlin office, there are 25 satellite programs in Germany and neighboring countries, and one in the United States, in Columbus, Ohio.